Why Exercise Is Harder At 30

 A new approach was needed

-We realised that it was simply just a transition, but that it was part of our life-cycle.
+We realized that it was simply just a transition, but that it was part of our life-cycle.
 We learned that if we can embrace it, it’s actually possible to make this transition a catalyst to take our training to completely new heights

 To become fitter and stronger in our 30s, 40s and 50s than ever before…